eoscostarica/eos-local/readme.md

 # EOS Local

-The quickest and most efficient way to setup and maintain a local environment for development that is guaranteed to work out-of-the-box across the different host operating systems: Mac OS, Windows, and Linux.
+EOS Local provides a really quick way to setup and maintain a local development environment for EOS dApps.
+It is a docker based dev environment that is guaranteed to work out-of-the-box across the different host operating systems: Mac OS, Windows, and Linux.

-It is a reusable docker based development environment inspired on MonsterEOS' EOSIO DreamStack architecture that will allow you to develop EOS applications faster.
+This project was inspired on MonsterEOS' "EOSIO DreamStack" architecture that will allow you to develop EOS applications faster and easily scale as necessary.

 EOS Local is a community-driven project led by EOS Costa Rica.
 We welcome contributions of all sorts.
-There are many ways to help, from reporting issues, proposing features, improving documentation, contributing code, design/ux proposals.
+There are many ways to help, from reporting issues, proposing features, improving documentation, contributing code, design/ux proposals, etc.

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/5632966/48136073-56764a80-e264-11e8-9a9f-710b92b7f339.png" width="600">